-We can see from Jesus’s description of handling treasures that there is a clear distinction in a biblical view of wealth, and the worlds view of wealth.
+We can see from Jesus’s description of handling treasures that there is a clear distinction between a biblical view of wealth and the world’s view of wealth.
 You can use wealth for good, or you can hoard it unto yourself.
 In the parable of the rich man and Lazarus (not the man Jesus raised from the dead), the rich man had everything one could want in this life, while Lazarus sat begging at his gate.
-After death the rich man begged Abraham to let Lazarus go warn his brothers of their impending fate because of their greed.
-Luke 16:27-31 concludes the parable; “Then he said, ‘I beg you therefore, father, that you would send him to my father’s house, for I have five brothers, that he may testify to them, lest they also come to this place of torment.’
-Abraham said to him, ‘They have Moses and the prophets; let them hear them.’
-And he said, ‘No, father Abraham; but if one goes to them from the dead, they will repent.’
-But he said to him, ‘If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead.’”
+After death, the rich man begged Abraham to let Lazarus warn his brothers of their impending fate because of their greed.
+Luke 16:27-31 concludes the parable; “Then the rich man said, ‘I beg you then, Father Abraham, send Lazarus to my father’s house!
+28 For I have five brothers to warn, so that they will not also come to this place of torment.’
+29 “But Abraham says, ‘They have Moses and the Prophets.
+Let them listen to them.’
+30 “But he said, ‘No, Father Abraham, but if someone from the dead goes to them, they will repent.’
+31 “But Abraham said, ‘If they do not listen to Moses and the Prophets, neither will they be convinced even if someone rises from the dead!’”

 We read harsh words right off the bat in chapter five.
 James is letting us know, like the whole of Scripture, that putting trust in money is not a good idea.
 Look at the New Living Translation of that passage.
 “Look here, you rich people: Weep and groan with anguish because of all the terrible troubles ahead of you.
 Your wealth is rotting away, and your fine clothes are moth-eaten rags.
 Your gold and silver are corroded.
 The very wealth you were counting on will eat away your flesh like fire.
 This corroded treasure you have hoarded will testify against you on the day of judgment.
 For listen!
 Hear the cries of the field workers whom you have cheated of their pay.
 The cries of those who harvest your fields have reached the ears of the Lord of Heaven’s Armies.
 You have spent your years on earth in luxury, satisfying your every desire.
 You have fattened yourselves for the day of slaughter.
 You have condemned and killed innocent people, who do not resist you.”

 “The very wealth you were counting on will eat your flesh like fire.”
-We may hear preaching that wealth is a sign of blessing, but more times than not, wealth ends up being a curse.
+We may hear preaching that wealth is a sign of blessing, but wealth ends up being a curse more often than not.
 Is wealth bad?
 No, but if you begin making money, you better put a guard on your heart.
 Scripture says the love of money is the root of all kinds of evil.
-As Christians, if we’re constantly listening to preaching on becoming prosperous and believing for bigger and better, we are inviting greed into our lives.
+As Christians, if we’re constantly listening to preaching on becoming prosperous and believing for bigger and better, we invite greed into our lives.
 We must guard our hearts, we must desire to do good with what we have, or the warning of James will come to bear on our lives.
 James tells the rich to weep and howl, that is, to have uncontrollable grief.
 Why do the wealthy need to have uncontrollable grief?
 Because of the miseries that are about to come upon them.
 Tragedy and hardship is the great equalizer in life.
 There are some things no amount of money can save you from, and even if money can keep something in the end, it may not necessarily prevent some level of setback.

-Matthew 6:25-34 NKJV ““Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
-Is not life more than food and the body more than clothing?
-Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
+Matthew 6:25-34 TLV “So I say to you, do not worry about your life—what you will eat or drink, or about your body, what you will wear.
+Isn’t life more than food and the body more than clothing?
+26 “Look at the birds of the air.
+They do not sow or reap or gather into barns; yet your Father in heaven feeds them.
 Are you not of more value than they?
-Which of you by worrying can add one cubit to his stature?
-“So why do you worry about clothing?
-Consider the lilies of the field, how they grow: they neither toil nor spin; and yet I say to you that even Solomon in all his glory was not arrayed like one of these.
-Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?
-“Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
-For after all these things the Gentiles seek.
-For your heavenly Father knows that you need all these things.
-But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
-Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
-Sufficient for the day is its own trouble.”
+27 And which of you by worrying can add a single hour to his life?
+28 And why do you worry about clothing?
+Consider the lilies of the field, how they grow.
+They neither toil nor spin.
+29 Yet I tell you that not even Solomon in all his glory clothed himself like one of these.
+30 Now if in this way God clothes the grass—which is here today and thrown into the furnace tomorrow—will He not much more clothe you, O you of little faith?
+31 “Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
+32 For the pagans eagerly pursue all these things; yet your Father in heaven knows that you need all these.
+33 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
+34 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own.”

 Let the words of these passages settle your heart concerning wealth, finances, debt, setbacks, or anything else.
 We do not want to be among those who put our hope in a crumbling financial system.
-We are not promised great material wealth in this world, but the wealth in the world to come is incomparable, but as for this life, we have the promise that God will meet all our needs.
-Store up for yourselves treasure in heaven, where nothing can corrupt it, trust God to meet your needs and see you through debt and difficulty on earth.
-Wealth cannot stop sickness or death, wealth cannot bring a peace that surpasses all understanding, and wealth cannot buy your way out on judgement day.
-Trust in the Lord, and lean not to your own understanding.
+We are not promised material wealth in this world, but the wealth in the world to come is incomparable; but as for this life, we have the promise that God will meet all our needs.
+Store up for yourselves treasure in heaven, where nothing can corrupt it, and trust God to meet your needs and see you through debt and difficulty on earth.
+Wealth cannot stop sickness or death, wealth cannot bring peace that surpasses all understanding, and wealth cannot buy your way out on judgment day.
+Trust in the Lord, and lean not to your understanding.
 Put your faith in Jesus now, trust him with your life, submit to Him and follow His ways and He will take care of you.